hansen9/React-My-Blog/README.md

 a small website for blogs, made with react-router-dom v6

 ## to start the server
-npx json-server --watch data/db.json --port 8000
+npx json-server --watch data/db.json --port port-num change port-num with port number you want

 ## to start the app
 npm run start